Iowa State Capitol Tour Guide: Hours, Parking, and What to See in Des Moines

 Where to Park for an Iowa State Capitol Tour

-On a normal day, can park in a few of the public lots.
-Most of the lots are designated for legislative use, but they do have a few lots reserved for visitors.
-The closest to the main visitor’s entrance is Lot 6 on Walnut Street.
+On a normal day, you can park in public lots around the Capitol Complex.
+Some lots are reserved for legislative use; visitor lots are marked.
+The closest to the main visitor entrance is Lot 6 on Walnut Street.

 Learn More